Warriors (Imagine Dragons song): Music video

-Reception and legacy
+Reception

-Following "Warriors", League of Legends began a tradition to release a World Championship song every subsequential year.
-It has been considered a fan-favorite amongst the League of Legends Worlds songs.
-Grover called it one of the game's songs that "still reign supreme", saying that it "still sticks the landing as one of the most headstrong and best titles of the game.
-It both fits the game’s hype and builds a crescendo that is hard to beat to this date.
-Visualizing the gamers in their race to win the title, it’s still one of the grandest songs to invoke goosebumps".
-In a 2025 ranking, members of the Esports.gg staff ranked it the third-best Worlds song out of the ones from 2014 to 2024, with their consensus being that that is "timeless", a "classic", and "an anthem that has stood the test of time", with members praising its build-up, chorus, and lyrics.
-The song topped the 2024 ranking of the Worlds songs by One Esports, for which Kristine "Kurisu" Tuting said "Even after more than a decade, admit it you keep coming back to this classic".
+"Warriors" is a fan-favorite among the League of Legends World Championship songs.
+Grover called it one of the game's songs that "still reign supreme", saying that it "sticks the landing" and is "one of the grandest songs to invoke goosebumps".
+In a 2025 ranking of the World Championship songs, members of the Esports.gg staff ranked it the third-best World Championship song out of the ones from 2014 to 2024, saying that it is "timeless", a "classic", and "an anthem that has stood the test of time", with members praising its build-up, chorus, and lyrics.
+Cecilia Ciochetti of Dot Esports also ranked it third for the same ranking, highlighting its "brooding undertone" and lyrics, and saying that the song's "spirit never dies".

+ONE Esports ranked "Warriors" first in a 2024 ranking of the World Championship anthems, with Kristine "Kurisu" Tuting saying that "Even after more than a decade, admit it you keep coming back to this classic".
+Tan similarly called it the best World Championship anthem and explained that every following World Championship anthem made her go back to "Warriors".
+She praised the song's lyrics for being a "true reflection of the League of Legends grassroots scene" when "Warriors" was released.

+For Fanbyte, Victoria Rose named "Warriors" the best of the first six World Championship anthems, saying "You absolutely cannot go wrong with something simple and universally powerful.
+That's what makes 'Warriors' so damn good."
+She emphasized by calling it "perfectly simplistic" and "a perfect stadium anthem".
+Esports Insider also ranked the song first place in a 2025 ranking, calling it "iconic" and saying it "suits its role as a LoL Worlds theme [very well]", and saying that its lyrics are "about as epic as they come" and that the song "is enough to get even the most blasé people hyped up".
+They also praised its music video as "inspirational".

 Usage in media

 "Warriors" was used in the trailer for the 2015 film The Divergent Series: Insurgent and the final trailer for the 2017 film Wonder Woman.
-Slate's Matthew Dessem said regarding the latter trailer that when the song was paired with "slow-motion footage of Wonder Woman single-handedly fighting World War I [...] the answer is a resounding 'who did you think was in charge here, anyway?'"
-He also said that "World War I [...] was decidedly less badass than an Imagine Dragons song, perhaps because Wonder Woman wasn't there".
-Furthermore, he continued by stating that the Wonder Woman trailer would "seamlessly" blend in with other "terrible" DC films by using the song in the trailer, using The Skin I Live In as an example of being a "more interesting movie buried under all the kickass guitar" with Elena Anaya playing as a female counterpart of Fritz Haber.

-Additionally, "Warriors" appears in the South Korean horror show Sweet Home.
+Slate's Matthew Dessem said regarding the latter trailer that "World War I [...] was decidedly less badass than an Imagine Dragons song, perhaps because Wonder Woman wasn't there" and that the Wonder Woman trailer would "seamlessly" blend in with other DC films by using the song in the trailer.
+The song also appears in the South Korean horror show Sweet Home.
 Alice O'Connor of Rock Paper Shotgun said that the song worked as "the show's anthem for heroic moments".

-It was also used as the official song for the 2015 FIFA Women's World Cup.
+"Warriors" was the official anthem for the 2015 FIFA Women's World Cup.
 WWE Network also used the song as the official theme song for the WWE's Survivor Series 2015.
+Additionally, the song was used as the soundtrack for the WWE Backlash 2025 between John Cena and Randy Orton.